 Although it is simple to write your own bridges, it can be quite boring to rewrite all the APIs for a given library.
-JSweet provides an online API translator that can give you a head start when translating API from TypeScript definition files (
+JSweet provides an open source API translator / candy generator that can give you a head start when translating API from TypeScript definition files (

 *.d.ts).
 A TypeScript definition file contains declarations, exactly like JSweet declarations in the